-There are four groups of users on the system; Year R, KS1, KS2 and Staff.
-Each group has a different desktop which is managed by the ICT coordinator.
-If teachers require additional icons on the desktop, this should be discussed with the ICT Coordinator as desktops are common to all users within a group.
+There are three groups of users on the system; Year R, KS1/2 and Staff.
+Each group has a different desktop with links to the school software.

-The school has a Meru wireless network.
-Staff may connect their own Windows laptop to this network providing that the ICT coordinator has checked the laptop for appropriate anti-virus protection software.
+The school has a wireless network.
+Staff may connect their own laptop to this network providing that the evidence of appropriate anti-virus protection software is available.
 On request, the IT Coordinator will enter the wi-fi password which will be retained by the laptop for future use.